MartinsAlex/BSA_IoT_Project_Backend/README.md

 - *utils.py* : Conatins all used functions

 ## Keys management
-All important keys for OpenWeather's API and PSPDFKit are stored in a Dockerfile to simulate insert them in the OS' path of the dockerized server as it should be done in an industry server.
+API keys (OpenWeather and PSPDFKit) are registered as environment variables, as specified in the Dockerfile.